MAKMART/minecraft_clone/README.md

-# Minecraft Clone (Working Title) 🎮
+# Minecraft Clone

-Yeah, I haven’t named it yet.
-Suggestions welcome 😅

 ## Introduction 📝

-This is a small game project built using modern OpenGL and C++20.
-Think Minecraft-style voxel fun, but from scratch and fully under your control.
+This is a small minecraft clone built using OpenGL 4.6 and C++ 20.
 The project is in a very early, experimental stage 🚀.

-Since this is meant for me to learn programming, don't expect high-quality stuff here for some time 😜.
+Since this is meant for me to learn programming, don't expect high-quality stuff here for some time.

-## Features ✨

-* Procedural terrain generation through chunking system 🌄
-* Block breaking/placing ability ⛏️
-* Multiple modes 🎯
-* Skin rendering system (broken) 🧑‍🎨
-* Multiple block types 🧱
-* Collision system with AABBs ⚔️

-### Some screenshots 🖼️
+### Screenshots 🖼️

 ![Screenshot 2025-07-03 231412](https://github.com/user-attachments/assets/7c71a15f-02c1-4c36-b6ec-c6c13c0c7fb2)
 ![Screenshot 2025-07-03 231457](https://github.com/user-attachments/assets/35c74a69-89f6-48f6-a708-d0e05c6931ba)